-MEC4063C INDUSTRIAL ECOLOGY

-Course entry requirements: Must be in final year.
+MEC4063C INDUSTRIAL ECOLOGY 8 NQF credits at HEQSF level 8 Convener: Dr H Pearce Course entry requirements: Must be in final year.
+Co-requisites: None Course outline:

 The discipline of industrial ecology is becoming increasingly important as industry recognizes the growing need to reduce energy and materials consumption as well as the emission of waste in an attempt to minimize environmental impacts.
 The course situates industrial ecology within the broader framework of sustainability and deals with matters of broad principle rather than great detail.
 Issues discussed include: the current state of the environment and the impact industry has on it; industrial metabolism and ecosystem; life cycle assessment; design for environment; and ecological economics.